Introduction

 ii.
 Tooth Extraction

-• Local anesthesia or sedation is administered to make the procedure pain-free.
+- The anaesthetist administers local anesthesia or sedation to make the procedure pain-free.

-• Any remaining damaged or unhealthy teeth are removed, and the jawbone may be reshaped to prepare for implant placement.
+- The dentist removes any remaining damaged or unhealthy teeth and may reshape the jawbone to prepare for implant placement.

 iii.
 Placement of Four Implants